chgangaraju/terraform-aws-cloudfront-s3-website/README.md

 ### Cloudfront TTL settings

-* Cloudfront caches the static content at default values.
+* CloudFront caches the static content at default values.
 However, if you change it constantly without recreating the bucket, you may need to decrease the TTL values.
   * https://stackoverflow.com/questions/67845341/cloudfront-s3-etag-possible-for-cloudfront-to-send-updated-s3-object-before-t
   * https://stackoverflow.com/questions/12783009/does-amazon-s3-send-invalidation-signals-to-cloudfront